-Regular 2-year Program
+Regular Two-year Program

 - Hold a baccalaureate degree from an accredited college or university, or a Bachelor of Social Work (BSW) degree from a program accredited by the Council on Social Work Education - Provide transcripts that demonstrate course work with a strong liberal arts background.

-Required Liberal Arts Background Minimum Semester Credits - ?
-Human Biology or Anatomy and Physiology-3 - ?
-Communications/Language Skills (foreign languages, speech, grammar, linguistics, written communication, media)-6 - ?
-Social and Behavioral Science (sociology, anthropology, psychology, social psychology, diversity)-8 - ?
-Humanities/History (philosophy, religion, arts, government, political science, economics, or literature)-14 - ?
-Math/Physical Science (statistics, sciences, chemistry, physics, logic, math)-3 - ?
-Previous computer skills, either in course work (1 credit) or extensive hands-on experience evidenced by the Computer Skills Assessment Form. - A GPA of at least 3.00 (4.00 system) in the upper division course work - Satisfactory completion of the California Personality Inventory that indicates emotional stability, emotional wellness, and suitability to professional social work - Satisfactory performance on a basic writing skills test - A professional résumé documenting related experience - A statement of professional interest and purpose for MSW graduate study - Two strong professional references - A satisfactory criminal background check The Student Services Monitoring Team may request a personal interview or a third reference and/or other information.
+Required Liberal Arts Background Minimum Semester Credits

+- Human Biology or Anatomy and Physiology-3 (or pass challenge exam) - Communications/Language Skills (foreign languages, speech, grammar, linguistics, written communication, media)-6 - Social and Behavioral Science (sociology, anthropology, psychology, social psychology, diversity)-8 - Humanities/History (philosophy, religion, arts, government, political science, economics, or literature)-14 - Math/Physical Science (statistics, sciences, chemistry, physics, logic, math)-3 - Previous computer skills, either in course work (1 credit) or extensive hands-on experience evidenced by the Computer Skills Assessment Form. - A GPA of at least 3.00 (4.00 system) in the upper division course work or a minimum GPA of 3.5 in at least 10 graduate credits - · A professional résumé documenting related experience - A statement of professional interest and purpose for MSW graduate study - Two strong professional references

+The Student Services Monitoring Team may request a personal interview or a third reference and/or other information.